emerginganalytics/cyberarena/PubSub/README.md

 ---
 ---
-## [ validator.py ]:
-This script is what is used to test creation and deletion of Pub/Sub topics and subscribers.
-Not a final design -- Topic will be created upon workout build.
-No need to have a seperate script to do the same thing.

----
 ## [ cg-publish.py ]:
 This script can be used with any workout.
 In order for the script to work properly, you'll need to make sure google-service.json file is downloaded on each machine.
 Modify the cg-post.py to point to the json